 4. Sponsor of the Month

-Meet at Cambridge & Via Salerno (Oro Verde Open Space) and at 2:30 proceeding to La Goleta and Manzanillo (La Goleta Open Space) and at 3:30 Stonebridge Open Spaces.
+Meet at Cambridge Via Salerno (Oro Verde Open Space), later proceeding to La Goleta and Stonebridge Open Spaces.
 Learn small and young tree pruning and maintenance techniques on the ground under supervision of a Certified Arborist.
 Tools provided, please wear garden gloves.
 RSVP 252-1952

-May 16 Small Tree Pruning and Maintenance Friday 9:00 AM to Noon
+May 3 Small Tree Pruning and Maintenance Workshop Sunday1:30PM to 4:30 PM.

 2. Other Notable and Upcoming Events